We invest in adopting a responsible and proactive stance, aiming to reduce the carbon footprint resulting from our activities.

 We believe that the effective use of refrigerant gases is essential for minimising their impact on climate change.
 That’s why we’ve been heightening the control of leaks in conjunction with our partners, by using more efficient technologies:

 - In Poland, we installed cooling systems with thermal roll-containers with CO2 snow in the 16 Distribution Centres (DCs).
 In Portugal, the same system is in operation in the Algoz DC;

 - We have installed cooling technologies (33 stores in Portugal and 259 stores and 3 DCs in Poland) which run exclusively on CO2;

 - We have 5 DCs with refrigerated warehouses (positive and/or negative cold) with systems running on ammonia combined with glycol;

-- In Poland, in the centralised cooling system of 700 stores, we replaced 404a refrigerant gas with R407f gas, giving rise to a reduction of more than 50% with regard to GWP – Global Warming Potential.
+- In Poland, we replaced the refrigerant gas in 179 food trucks, originating a reduction of 50% in the GWP – Global Warming Potential.

-In 2016, our carbon footprint stood at around 1.3 million equivalent tons of CO2, an increase of 17.2% compared to 2015, which can be justified mostly by the significant growth in the market-based* emission factors linked to electricity consumption.
-This reality was also reflected in the increase of carbon emissions calculated for every thousand euros of sales, notwithstanding the 1.6% reduction in the specific consumption of electricity.
+In 2017, our carbon footprint stood at around 1.2 million equivalent tons of CO2, a decrease of 4.6% compared to 2016, which can be justified mostly by the significant growth in the market-based* emission factors related to electricity consumption.
+For the same reason, the specific consumption fell from 0.0867 to 0.0743 equivalent tons of carbon per 1,000 euros of sales.